The Harry Hill Movie: Plot

-The three continue their road trip only to end up in a boxing match (set up by Ed disguised as a ringmaster-like referee) where Harry has to fight Kisko to keep Abu.
-He successfully wins with a free stick of rock.
-Later on, the car runs out of petrol in the middle of the woods and Harry and his nan leave Abu behind while they search for a petrol station.
-He's almost kidnapped again by Ed and Kisko only to leave the car in pieces.
+The three continue their road trip only to end up in a boxing match, set up by Ed disguised as a ringmaster-like referee, where Harry has to fight Kisko to keep Abu, and successfully wins with a free stick of rock.
+Later on, the car runs out of petrol in the middle of the woods and Harry and Nan leave Abu behind while they search for a petrol station, and was almost kidnapped again by Ed and Kisko only to leave the car in pieces.

 Meanwhile, Otto teams them up with a master of disguise fox Renard Depardieu.
-Harry, his Nan and Abu hitch a ride in a limo with Justin Bieber and Selena Gomez (who are actually Ed and Kisko in disguise) and they arrive in Blackpool to see a show featuring The Dachsund Five (a tribute band to the Jackson 5).
-Harry is reunited with Michelle (much to his Nan's dismay) and Abu is finally kidnapped and replaced with Renard in a hamster hoodie.
+Harry, Nan and Abu hitch a ride in a limo with Ed and Kisko disguised as Justin Bieber and Selena Gomez, and they arrive in Blackpool to see a show featuring The Dachsund Five, a tribute band to the Jackson 5.
+Harry is reunited with Michelle, much to Nan's dismay, and Abu is finally kidnapped and replaced with Renard in a hamster hoodie.

-Harry and Nan go looking for Abu.
-They follow a trail of BBQ beef Hula Hoops crisps to Otto's hideout, where Otto reveals his plan to turn Abu into a model figurine for his collection as an act of revenge for being deserted.
-During a fight between the two, Harry's nan reveals that she got rid of Otto because she kept getting him and Harry mixed up.
-After being chased away by killer brains, Harry and his nan are saved by the Shell People (including Barney who shoots one of the brains with a bazooka), to which his Nan accepts his and Michelle's love.
-Harry pursues his brother to the top of the Blackpool Tower.
+While Harry and Nan look for Abu, they follow a trail of BBQ beef Hula Hoops to Otto's hideout, where Otto reveals his plan to turn Abu into a model figurine for his collection as an act of revenge for being deserted.
+During a fight between the two, Nan reveals that she got rid of Otto because she kept getting him and Harry mixed up.
+After being chased away by killer brains, Harry and Nan are saved by the Shell People, including Barney who shoots one of the brains with a bazooka, to which Nan accepts his and Michelle's love.
+Harry pursues Otto to the top of the Blackpool Tower.
 Nan rescues him and Abu in a helicopter, Otto is defeated, and Ed and Kisko reform.

-Abu coughs up a green felt tip pen which turns out to be the cause of his illness, meaning that he wasn't dying after all.
-Ed explains that hamsters like sucking on pens, and he gave it to Abu so he would be sick and start this whole plan, even though Harry points out that he could have just kidnapped Abu then.
-Everyone celebrates in the Shell People's cave by singing You Got The Love by Florence and the Machine.
+Harry catches Abu sucking a green felt tip pen which turns out to be the cause of his illness, meaning that he was not dying after all.
+Ed explains that hamsters like sucking on felt tips, and he gave it to Abu so he would be sick and start this whole plan, even though Harry points out that he could have just kidnapped Abu then.
+Everyone celebrates in the Shell People's cave by singing "You Got the Love".

-The film was dedicated to a hamster named Dylan (1978 - 1980).